Bor, South Sudan: Cathedral

 Bor is also the seat of Bor Diocese in the Episcopal Church of Sudan.

 Transportation

 Bor is also served by Bor Airport, in addition to river traffic on the White Nile and three major roads that lead out of town.

-ARC collaborated with the government to build a multi million dollar 4 lane highway from Juba to Bor.
-It's believed to be the longest dual carriage highway in the central and Eastern Africa.
+ARC collaborated with the government to build a multi-million dollar highway from Juba to Bor, the Juba–Bor Highway, making Bor the only city connected to national capital with a paved road.
+It is believed to be the longest dual carriage highway in the central and Eastern Africa.